At the bedside

 - Bring in a comfortable pillow and blanket – especially if you are staying overnight.
 Hospital chairs have upright backs and can be extremely uncomfortable after a couple of hours.
 If your relative is in a side-room, you may be able to bring in a bedroll so you can sleep on the floor.
 But check with the nursing staff first.

-- Don’t be afraid to knock on the hospital chaplain’s door.
-They can also arrange for a priest, rabbi or ministers from other denominations to come and talk to you, or to say end of life prayers with you and your dying relative or friend.
-They will often come in the evening, if appropriate, to say prayers when you may not be there.
+- Many hospices and hospitals provide spiritual care and can arrange for a priest, rabbi or ministers from other denominations to come and talk to you, or to say end of life prayers with you and your dying relative or friend.
 More on the spiritual aspects of death.

 - Let the nursing staff get on with their job of providing nursing care.
 It may feel more comfortable to leave the room when they are washing and making the dying person comfortable.
 But don’t be afraid to ask staff to provide extra mouth-care or to turn the dying person, or to inform them when your relative becomes distressed.